 This will give sufficient heat to allow the oil to burn and seep into every single imperfection in the surface of the smoker.

-It will help bind the oil to the metal surface of your smoker hence creating some sort of barrier which will repel water and protect your smoker from rusting.
+It will also help bind the oil to the metal surface of your smoker hence creating some sort of barrier which will repel water and protect your smoker from rusting.

-For charcoal smokers, once you have added the lit charcoal to the firebox, close the lid and let it heat the smoker until the internal temperature reaches around 250 to 275 °F. Use a meat thermometer to gauge the temperature.
+For charcoal smokers, once you have added the lit charcoal to the firebox, close the lid and let it heat until the internal temperature reaches around 250 to 275 °F. Use a meat thermometer to gauge the temperature.

 You will have to add more charcoal into the firebox to make sure the charcoal continues to burn and to also maintain that temperature range so that all toxins can burn off.